 While filming exteriors of the mall, production assistants would stick paper New Jersey license plates on cars in the parking lot.
 Occasionally, unsuspecting (Minnesota) mall customers would drive away with the prop plates still attached.

-During the Batman homage as Jay and Bob escape from La Fours, the belting attached to Kevin Smith slipped.
+During the Batman homage, as Jay and Silent Bob escape from La Fours, the belting attached to Kevin Smith slipped.
 The crane refused to start (someone had shut it off), and the key could not be located, nearly resulting in a possibly lethal fall.

 Stan Lee can be seen looking to his left or right repeatedly while talking with Brodie.
 This is so he can see his cue cards - not being a trained actor, memorizing lines was very difficult for him.
 Jeremy London, on the other hand, despite being an experienced actor, forgot his lines repeatedly.

-When Renee (Shannen Doherty) runs to tell Jay and Silent Bob that Brodie and T.S. are being arrested, Ethan Suplee (Willam) says, "Brenda?" - a joke reference to Doherty's character on Beverly Hills, 90210 (1990).
+When Rene (Shannen Doherty) runs to tell Jay (Jason Mewes) and Silent Bob (Kevin Smith) that Brodie (Jason Lee) and T.S.
+(Jeremy London) are being arrested, Ethan Suplee (Willam) says, "Brenda?" - a joke reference to Doherty's character on Beverly Hills, 90210 (1990).
 The exchange wasn't in the script, but rather, Suplee was told to say this by Smith before the scene was shot, and so was Doherty.
 However, Suplee wasn't told that she would respond, so his reaction is genuine.

-When Tricia's sex tape with Shannon is playing for the audience he asks her to first call him "Joey", and then "Donnie".
+When Tricia's sex tape with Shannon is playing for the audience, he asks her "Who's your favorite New Kid?" and then to call him "Joey", and then "Donnie".
 This is in reference to Joey McIntyre and Donnie Wahlberg, the two most popular members from the the music group New Kids on the Block.